-A sensitivity analysis was done on the Rose project cash flow using a $\pm$ 15% variance on commodities prices, capital expenditures, operating costs and US\$/CA\$ exchange rate.
+A sensitivity analysis was done on the Rose project cash flow using a \pm 15% variance on commodities prices, capital expenditures, operating costs and US\$/CA\$ exchange rate.
 It demonstrates that the Rose project is highly sensitive to changes in lithium carbonate price and has a low sensitivity to fluctuations in the tantalite concentrate price, operating costs and the US\$/CA\$ exchange rate.

 On January 17, 2012, the Company announced that it had decided to proceed directly to feasibility study without doing a prefeasibility study, on the basis of the positive results of the Preliminary Economic Assessment (PEA) published on December 21, 2011.
-The Company is presently in the bidding process for the various aspects of the feasibility study.